 Finally, the most discussed duality within theory of science in recent decades has been between notions of scientific realism and relativism.
-Such discussions underpin the fundamental issue of what kind of knowledge is produced by science.
+Such discussions underpin the fundamental issue of what kind of knowledge science produces.

 Regardless of your earlier experiences with theory of science, we hope that you will find this course both inspiring and valuable for your continuing doctoral work.